 The University of Tulsa joins some of the world’s best universities to compete in the International World’s Challenge Challenge.
 Students form diverse teams of two to four to choose a global issue and design a unique solution.
 The teams will then present their unique solutions to panel of TU academic leaders and administrators who will judge the presentations and ideas.

-The top team will travel to London, Canada, in June 2020 to compete in the global final.
+The top team will compete in the virtual international finals in June 2022.
 Accommodation for the top team members will be provided, and they will have an opportunity to network with some of the best and brightest students from around the world.

 The mission of the competition is to bring together students from a wide range of institutions, cultures and continents to form a strong international network and create even greater potential solutions to significant global issues.